 If you need assistance, our ushers are here to help.
 Family restrooms are located in the Cincinnati room, on the lower level near the fellowship hall, within the café kitchen, and behind the grand staircase in the children’s building lobby.
 A quiet room can be found in the Detroit corridor in the Ivorie room.

 GriefShare is a supporting group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.

 If you’ve lost a spouse, child, family member, or friend, you’ve probably found there are not many people who understand the deep hurt you feel.
 Our GriefShare group meets weekly at our South Campus to help you face these challenges and move toward rebuilding your life.

 Each week participants watch a video seminar featuring top experts on grief and recovery subjects.
-After viewing the video, they spend time as a support group, discussing the ideas presented in the video, as well what is going on in their lives.
+After viewing the video, they spend time as a support group, discussing the ideas presented in the video, as well as what is going on in their lives.
 For more information visit griefshare.org

-Overcomers Outreach is an international network of Christ-centered 12 Step support groups which ministers to individuals, their families and loved ones who suffer from the consequences of any addictive behavior.
+Overcomers Outreach is an international network of Christ-centered 12 Step support groups that ministers to individuals, their families, and loved ones who suffer from the consequences of any addictive behavior.
 We exist to serve as a bridge between traditional Twelve step recovery groups and churches of all denominations.
 We recover together as we meet to study and grow in God’s Word.
 Our ministry is all welcoming, regardless of age, race, lifestyle, background, or belief.
 We have a group that meets weekly at our South Campus.
 For more information, call (918) 587-1571.